kaushikb9/kb-hugo/content/notes/influence.md

 > Be the person who makes the team better just by being there.
 The one who’s trusted with the messy problems.
 The one they don’t want to lose.

-footnote: Before any of this, start with your environment.
-If Mondays feel heavy and sluggist, maybe that’s the first thing to fix.
+PS: Before any of this, start with your environment.
+If Mondays feel heavy and sluggish, maybe that’s the first thing to fix.
 Work with smart, high-energy people - people who raise your bar.
 The right environment will demand you to grow.